phoebe-project/phoebe2/README.md

 PHOEBE 2 is a rewrite of the original PHOEBE code.
 For most up-to-date information please refer to the PHOEBE project webpage: [http://phoebe-project.org](http://phoebe-project.org)

 PHOEBE 2.0 is described by the release paper published in the Astrophysical Journal Supplement, [Prša et al. (2016, ApJS 227, 29)](https://ui.adsabs.harvard.edu/#abs/2016ApJS..227...29P).
 The addition of support for misaligned stars in version 2.1 is described in [Horvat et al. (2018, ApJS 237, 26)](https://ui.adsabs.harvard.edu/#abs/2018ApJS..237...26H).
-Interstellar extinction and support for Python 3 was added in version 2.2 and described in [Jones et al. (2020, submitted)](https://ui.adsabs.harvard.edu/abs/2019arXiv191209474J).
+Interstellar extinction and support for Python 3 was added in version 2.2 and described in [Jones et al. (2020, ApJS 247, 63)](https://ui.adsabs.harvard.edu/abs/2020ApJS..247...63J).

 PHOEBE 2 is released under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).